sarahhaniya/sarahhaniya/README.md

 ### Hello!
 I'm Sarah :)

-I'm in my second year of software engineering at Western University.
+I'm in my third year of software engineering at Western University.
 BIG THINGS LOADING...
 <!--
 **sarahhaniya/sarahhaniya** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.